How to List on the MLS Without a Realtor

 Key things to consider:

-• Flat fee services list your property on the MLS for a fixed, upfront cost — perfect for FSBO sellers who want exposure without high expenses.
+• Fixed upfront cost.
+Flat fee services list your property on the MLS for a set price — perfect for FSBO sellers who want exposure without high expenses.

-• The range of services offered by flat fee MLS companies can vary, from basic listings (you manage the sale) to full support (including pricing, showings, and contract advice).
+• Variety of service levels.
+Services can range from basic listings (you manage the sale) to full support (including pricing, showings, and contract advice).

-• Costs range from $100 to over $1,000, depending on the service level.
-Choose a package that fits your budget and how hands-on you want to be in the sale.
+• Flexible pricing.
+Costs vary from $100 to $1,000, so choose a package that fits your budget and how hands-on you want to be in the sale.

 » Need to list on MLS without a realtor?
 Our top picks for flat fee MLS services